Pedrojok01/Basic-Calculator/README.md

-# Basic-Calculator
+# Basic-Calculator embedded in Webpage
-Project Number 01
+Using JavaScript, HTML and CSS.

+The CSS design has been mostly inspired from: https://freshman.tech/css-grid-calculator/